gkoukis/CODECO-ATHENA_RC-EdgeNet/README.md

 # EdgeNet demo | CODECO project
-This is an EdgeNet example/demo for the 1st year of the CODECO project
+This is an EdgeNet demo for the 6 months of the CODECO project

 ## EdgeNet examples/demo for CODECO project
 We will deploy two example services to test some basic functionalities of EdgeNet such as the Selective Deployment